Building a Leadership Competency Model

 - Create Superior Financial Performance

-The method you use to organize the competencies should be one that breaks it into smaller, more manageable chunks of information that can easily be identified and used throughout the organization.
+The method you use to organize the competencies should be one that breaks it into small, manageable chunks of information that can easily be identified and used throughout the organization.
 Again, what makes sense in one organization, might fail in another organization.

 Stage Four — Order each category